AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/save-an-email-header-file.md

 ---
 # Save an email header file

-Occasionally, Adobe Workfront support may request an email Header file.
+Occasionally, [!DNL Adobe Workfront] support may request an email Header file.
 Each email application has its own way of getting this file.
 Here are a few different email application instructions to locate and save the Header.

 ## Outlook